 No impairment loss has been recognised in relation to accounts receivable at year-end; nor has loss on receivables been expensed during the year, which is based on the management's experience.
-As of its establishment, the Company has not incurred losses on accounts receivable.
+As of its establishment, the Company has not incurred losses on accounts receivable and its representatives have assessed its credit risk as insubstantial based on current operations.
 The Company's collection issues are reviewed on a regular basis.